ilaflott/epmt/README.md

 ### Running unit tests with Python's `unittest` module

-We have a comprehensive set of unit tests that can be invoked as follows:
+We have a comprehensive set of unit tests.
+Navigate to the top-level folder in the installation, and run the following command:

 ```
 $ python -m unittest discover